 This means that the front side of the formation is playing cover 4.
 Meanwhile, the backside, instead of playing man or cover 2, will be playing palms coverage.
 We’ve down a complete breakdown of palms coverage here, which you can install into your defense immediately.

 The rules are simple.
 The corner will take the first man out to the flats.
 Many teams will call this their cover 2, as they will sink the corner, and he will take first to flat.
-Whatever it is that you call it, you can mix it up any way you want.
+Whatever you call it, you can mix it up any way you want.

 These, of course, are only a few ways that split field coverages are played.
 If you’re looking for more options on split field coverages, you can visit Coach Cody Alexander‘s website matchquarters.com or get his book here on Amazon.

-Split field coverages are when the defense plays one type of coverage to one half of the field and another coverage on the other half.
+Split field coverages are when the defense plays one type of coverage to one half of the field and another on the other half.
 The variety in coverages helps coaches become more multiple and flexible when trying to stop both the run and the pass.

 This combination of coverages can be used against any personnel and formations that the coaches wish.
 The 2-high safety look is also a great way to get the safeties into the run fit.